Yourco Logo

 If IT has two weeks to provision laptops for the next cohort, write it down and track it.
 If facilities need to prep lockers, uniforms, or safety gear for warehouse hires, make that timeline just as visible.

 Automation helps here by scheduling reminder surveys and letting managers track participation through dashboards.
-With Yourco, you can also send automated alerts and flag overdue tasks, which is a feature that isn’t always standard in other tools.
+With SMS-based platforms like Yourco, you can also send automated alerts and flag overdue tasks, a capability that is not always standard in other tools.

 Continue to Iterate